<

 Total budget$2,000-3,500

-Stage 4 · Denali Prep Course · Sled & expedition systems
+Stage 4 · Denali Prep Course · Sled & Expedition Systems

 Denali Prep Course

-Alaska Range · Kahiltna Glacier or similar Season: Mar–May
+Alaska Range · Kahiltna Glacier or similar · Season Mar-May

-This is also where you finalize your expedition-specific gear: the -40°F sleeping bag you won’t buy until now, the expedition sled, the heavy-duty plastic boots (or triple boots), the full set of extra-warm layers.
+This is also where you finalize your expedition-specific gear.
+The -40°F sleeping bag you won’t buy until now.
+The expedition sled.
+The heavy-duty plastic boots (or triple boots).
+The full set of extra-warm layers.
 The prep course lets you test everything in actual Alaska Range conditions before committing to the 21-day goal expedition.

-Peak elev~13,000 ft
+Peak elevation~13,000 ft

-Training target15–18 hr/wk
+Training target15-18 hr/week

 Course fee$2,500-3,500